Kronos

 Marriages of the Titans

 Hesiod attempts to derive the name Τιτῆνες (Titans) from τιταίνω (stretch, strive) (Th 207-).
-Possibly the above picture is an explanation of his view(1).
+Perhaps the above illustration is an explanation of his view(1).

 In ancient Greece, just as most everywhere, honour and status are age dependent.
 Siblings of the same sex are ranked according to their age and the first-born has a special place of honour.
 If this is true of humans, it must be even more important among the gods(2).
 So in a well-ordered society gods and people would find a husband/wife of their own rank.
 Here we see how Titans of very unequal status marry.
 The youngest, Kronos, who is to become King of the gods, acquires the second-ranked Rhea as a wife.
 All this goes without comment in the Theogony.
 I will call a relation like Kronos-Rhea an upward relation (from the male p.o.v.) and one like Okeanos-Tethys a downward relation.